3 Reasons Why True Love is Not Just a Feeling

 First Corinthians 13:4-7 is often used to characterize the love that one person has for another or what a couple should strive for in a marriage.
 However, Paul’s assertion here to the Corinthian Church calls to mind the true character of Jesus Christ - Jesus’ PERFECT love for us.
 It is a love that has the ability to withstand the fiercest of storms and the most barren droughts.
 It is a love that has the ability to empower us to love even when we feel unlovable, with nothing left to give.

 The depths of this Jesus-love take on a whole new meaning for those of us who fight exhausting battles in our mind on a daily basis.
-When we experience the difficulties of living with depression, anxiety or mood instability, we can sink into the revolving thought pattern that our mental health struggles make us unlovable and therefore we will fail at loving others: our spouses, our families, our friends.
+When we experience difficulties, distress or even struggles with our mental health, we can sink into the revolving thought pattern that our challenges make us unlovable and therefore we will fail at loving others: our spouses, our families, our friends.
 We fear failure and rejection, so we slowly start to close ourselves off to the very love that Jesus has for us.

 So here are three things I think Jesus would want to remind us about love:

 1. Jesus is love.

 And Jesus chooses to love us.
 Over.
 And.
 Over.
 Again.
 His love is patient and kind.
 He is not easily angered and He keeps no record of wrongs.
 Understanding and accepting this truth has the ability to shatter our internal walls and the false thoughts that tell us that our struggles or difficulties make us unlovable and unable to love others.
 When we begin to let the love of Jesus flow into our lives, we slowly see that very same love and light shine out into the lives of others!

 2. Love is not just fueled by feelings.